excursion-pack-updater/server/static/epu/howto.md

 0. Double click on the instance to launch it
 0. Have a cup of tea while the instance downloads and launches

-## Updating Forge
+## Updating Forge or Fabric
 0. Right click the instance
 0. Select "Edit Instance"
 0. Go to the "Version" tab (if it's not selected already)
     * If it's missing, try restarting MultiMC (weird bug)
-0. Click "Install Forge"
+0. Click "Install Forge" OR "Install Fabric"
+    * If you're unsure which the pack is using, look at the list of versions already present.
+Forge is simply named "Forge", Fabric will be named "Fabric Loader"
 0. Select the topmost version with a gold star ![](https://raw.githubusercontent.com/MultiMC/MultiMC5/develop/application/resources/multimc/16x16/star.png "Gold star") next to it
-0. The new version of Forge will be applied at next launch
+0. The new version of Forge/Fabric will be applied at next launch